zyshjklm/learn-go/tour/concurrency/readme.md

 closing channel only necessary when the receiver must be told there are no more values coming. such as to terminate a range loop.

+#### 4 select

+the `select` statement lefts a gorouting wait on multiple communication operations.

+a `select` blocks until one of its case run, then it executes that case. it chooses one at random if multiple are ready.